 A History of The Cinderella Charity Ball

-The Cinderella Ball has been held annually for over 62 years.
-This event is planned by the Ladies’ Auxiliary, which has around 70 members and is open to any women in the community.
+The Cinderella Ball has been held annually for over 64 years.
+This event is planned by the Ladies’ Auxiliary, which has around 60 members and is open to any women in the community.
 The only expenses incurred are those to put on the Ball.
 There are no Auxiliary salaries as it is a completely volunteer, non-profit organization.
 The goal of the Cinderella Ball is to raise as much money as possible for the Boys & Girls Clubs in Arlington by reaching out to the community.
-The funds also provide a $2500 scholarship for future educational needs of the Boys & Girls Clubs’ Youth of the Year from Arlington.
+The funds also provide a $2500 scholarship for future educational needs of the Boys & Girls Clubs Youth of the Year from Arlington.
 Each fall, the previous year’s candidates nominate young women they feel would be good nominees for the current year.
 The event is also promoted on Facebook and Instagram so that the general public knows that applications may be downloaded from the website and any interested young lady can apply.
 There is no limit to the number of girls that may apply, but the maximum the Ladies’ Auxiliary will select is twenty.
 The only requirements applicants must meet are: 1. currently be a sophomore or junior in high school 2. attend school within the Arlington city limits or reside within the Arlington city limits.
 The applications must be filled out completely with a listing of the girl’s school, community, and church activities and honors, as well as academic standing.
 There is also an area to include the parents’ community activities and involvement.
-Selection is based on the entire girl with leadership abilities and community interest being as important as academic successes.
+Selection is based on the entire girl with leadership abilities and community interest being as important as academic success.
 It is hoped that each year the girls selected as candidates will be the best in all areas.
 This is a very difficult process since those applying are all outstanding and selection is limited to twenty.

 Candidate Campaign

-As of the 2022 results, the total dollars raised by all the Balls to date is over $14,104,320.81.
-In total, the Ladies’ Auxiliary has had over 600 candidates with the first year hosting only seven candidates.
+As of the 2024 results, the total dollars raised by all of the Balls to date is over $15,056,527.81.
+In total, the Ladies’ Auxiliary has had over 600 candidates with the first-year hosting only seven candidates.
 With the growth of the city and the addition of more high schools, the number of candidates selected has also increased.
-The event now sells out consistently with 1,100-1,300 attendees at $100 per person.
-Donations are given to support the candidates and the Boys & Girls Clubs in Arlington.
+The event now sells out consistently with 1,100-1,300 attendees at $150 per person.

 Thank you for your support!